A bowl of fufu with a spoon and traditional ghanaian ingredientsA bowl of fufu with a spoon and traditional ghanaian ingredients

 • Knead the fufu for an extended period to make it elastic and easy to stretch.

-See also How to make borscht from Russia?
+See also How to make feijoada from Brazil?

 Another important tip to keep in mind is to use a mortar and pestle made of sturdy materials, such as wood or stone.
 This will ensure that the ingredients are pounded evenly and thoroughly, resulting in a smooth and consistent fufu.